eemeli/make-plural/README.md

 `umd/pluralCategories.js` has a similar structure to `umd/plurals.js`, but contains an array of the pluralization categories the cardinal and ordinal rules each language's pluralization function may output.

+`es6/plurals.js` and `es6/pluralCategories.js` are the ES6 module equivalents of
+the above.

 If your language isn't directly included in either of the above, try removing any trailing parts that are separated from the stem by `-` or `_`.
 Note also